captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What.
 ---
 ## SHARON:
-What you said...before.
+What you said.. .before.
-I don't know if I gave my son any kind of... sIdll-set.
+I don't know if I gave my son any kind of... skill-set.
 ---
 ## ROBYN:
 He sounds successful.
 ---
 ## SHARON:
 I think he might have done that on his own.
 Or, worse, in spite of me.
-We're not dose.
+We're not close.
-Why aren't we dose?
+Why aren't we close?
 ---
 ## ROBYN:
 Well.
-Amanda and I aren't dose either.
+Amanda and I aren't close either.

 ---
 ## SHARON:
 You scammed people together.
 You were con-artists together.
 You were like Bonnie and Clyde, but mother and daughter.
 That's so...
 I don't know!
 Close!
 ---
 ## ROBYN:
-We have to give our ldds things, and they have to reject those things.
+We have to give our kids things, and they have to reject those things.
 At some point.
-Amanda temps at a law firm now and she wears these little power-suits and she tells everybody that her mother lives in another country so all of her boyfriends bring her home for the holidays and their mothers are extra sympathetic because her own is so far away.
+Amanda temps at a law firm now and she wears these little power-suits and she tells everybody that her mother lives in another country so all of her boyfriends bring her home for the holidays and their mothers are extra sympathetic because her own is
+58
+so far away.
 So.
 (A beat.)
 ---